 The Agency will evaluate applications based on the following criteria, which are listed in order of importance.
 Each one will serve both to determine allocations and as a threshold requirement; the Agency may remove an application from consideration if the proposal is sufficiently inadequate in any of the categories.
-For purposes of making awards, the Agency will not consider subsections (e) through (i) below if the outcome is determined by the criteria in subsections (a) through (d).
+For purposes of making awards, the Agency will not consider subsections (d) through (h) below if the outcome is determined by the criteria in subsections (a) through (c).

-- (a) The Agency will give the highest priority to applications proposing to rehabilitate the state's most distressed existing housing.
-However, buildings that are deteriorated to the point of requiring demolition will not be eligible for credits under this Section. - (b) The Agency will give priority to applications that propose a scope of work appropriate to the building(s), as reflected in the Physical Needs Assessment.
+- (a) The Agency will give the highest priority to applications proposing to rehabilitate the state's most distressed existing housing, particularly buildings with accessibility or life, health and safety problems. - (b) The Agency will give priority to applications that propose a scope of work appropriate to the building(s), as reflected in the Physical Needs Assessment.
 (Proposals may not involve unnecessary work.)
-Specifically, proposals should involve the following: - Making "common areas" handicap accessible, creating or improving sidewalks, installing new roof shingles, adding gutters, sealing brick veneers, applying exterior paint, and resurfacing or re-paving parking areas. - Improving site and exterior dwelling lighting, landscaping/fencing, and installing high-quality vinyl or hardiplank siding. - Adding gables, porches, dormers or roof sheds. - Use energy-efficient related products to replace inferior ones, including insulated windows and doors, and adding additional insulation. - Improving heating and cooling units, plumbing fixtures, water heaters, toilets, sinks, faucets and tub/shower units. - Improving quality of interior conditions and fixtures, including carpet, vinyl, interior doors, painting, drywall repairs, cabinets, appliances, light fixtures and mini-blinds.
+Specifically, proposals should involve the following: - (i) Making "common areas" handicap accessible, creating or improving sidewalks, installing new roof shingles, adding gutters, sealing brick veneers, applying exterior paint, and resurfacing or re-paving parking areas. - (ii) Improving site and exterior dwelling lighting, landscaping/fencing, and installing high-quality vinyl or hardiplank siding. - (iii) Adding gables, porches, dormers or roof sheds. - (iv) Use energy-efficient related products to replace inferior ones, including insulated windows and doors, and adding additional insulation. - (v) Improving heating and cooling units, plumbing fixtures, water heaters, toilets, sinks, faucets and tub/shower units. - (vi) Improving quality of interior conditions and fixtures, including carpet, vinyl, interior doors, painting, drywall repairs, cabinets, appliances, light fixtures and mini-blinds.

-- Where possible, upgrading bathrooms pursuant to Section IV(F)(3). - (c) Applications will have a reduced likelihood of being awarded credits to the extent that the purpose is to subsidize an ownership transfer. - (d) Shortcomings in the above three criteria will be mitigated to the extent that a tax credit allocation is necessary to prevent i) conversion of units to market rate rents or ii) loss of government resources (including past, present and future investments). - (e) The Agency will give priority to applications that have mortgage subsidy resources committed as part of the application. - (f) Applications will have priority to the extent that the rehabilitation improvements are a part of a community revitalization plan and/or will benefit the surrounding community.
-However, projects in severely distressed areas will have a reduced likelihood of being awarded credits. - (g) Applications will have a reduced likelihood of being awarded credits based on the number of tenants that would be permanently relocated (including market-rate). - (h) The Agency will give preference to applications based on the quality of and degree of effort proposed in the temporary and permanent relocation plans. - (i) While allocation of rehabilitation tax credits is not subject to any regional set-aside, the Agency will consider the geographic distribution of this resource and will attempt to avoid a concentration of awards in any one area of the state.
+- (c) Applications will have a reduced likelihood of being awarded tax credits to the extent that the purpose is to subsidize an ownership transfer. - (d) Shortcomings in the above three criteria will be mitigated to the extent that a tax credit allocation is necessary to prevent (i) conversion of units to market rate rents or (ii) loss of government resources (including past, present and future investments). - (e) The Agency will give priority to applications that have mortgage subsidy resources committed as part of the application. - (f) Applications will have priority to the extent that the rehabilitation improvements are a part of a community revitalization plan or will benefit the surrounding community.
+However, projects in severely distressed areas will have a reduced likelihood of being awarded tax credits. - (g) Applications will have a reduced likelihood of being awarded tax credits based on the number of tenants that would be permanently relocated (including market-rate). - (h) While allocation of rehabilitation tax credits is not subject to any regional set-aside, the Agency will consider the geographic distribution of this resource and will attempt to avoid a concentration of awards in any one area of the state.

-I. PRIORITY FOR ALLOCATION OF BOND CAP
+V. PRIORITY FOR ALLOCATION OF BOND CAP